What is right of possession? - Soxbo

 What is right of possession?

-Security of tenure, also known as right of possession, is a protection for the tenant which means that they have the right to stay in the apartment even if the landlord asks them to leave.
-This protection is designed to ensure that tenants feel secure in their accommodation.
-However, there are some rules and exceptions to this tenancy protection that it is good if you who plan to rent out your apartment / premises keep track of!
+Tenancy protection, also known as right of possession, is a form of protection for tenants that gives them the right to remain in their apartment even if the landlord requests that they move out.
+This protection is designed to give tenants peace of mind in their homes.
+However, there are a few rules and exceptions to this security of tenure that you should be aware of if you are planning to Rent your apartment/premises!

 Security of tenure for first-time buyers